 Vehicle identification number (p.
-14) Stamp of dealer

-Engine number (p.
-14)

-Key number (All EU models, All BR models) (
+14) Stamp of dealer Engine number (🕮 p.
+15) Variation (All ELI/AD/ACEAN/DD mandala) (@ m.
+15) Key number (All EU/AR/ASEAN/BR models) (p.
+15)

 The Owner's Manual contained the latest information for this model series at the time of publication.
-Slight deviations resulting from continuing development and design of the motorcycles cannot, however, be completely excluded.
+However, minor differences due to further developments in design cannot be ruled out completely.

 All specifications contained herein are non-binding.
 KTM Sportmotorcycle GmbH specifically reserves the right to modify or delete technical specifications, prices, colors, forms, materials, services, designs, equipment, etc., without prior notice and without specifying reasons, to adapt these to local conditions, as well as to stop production of a particular model without prior notice.
-KTM accepts no liability for delivery options, deviations from figures and descriptions, misprints, and other errors.
+KTM Sportmotorcycle accepts no liability for delivery options, deviations from figures and descriptions, as well as misprints and other errors.
 The models portrayed partly contain special equipment that does not belong to the regular scope of supply.

-© 2020 KTM Sportmotorcycle GmbH, Mattighofen Austria
+© 2021 KTM Sportmotorcycle GmbH, Mattighofen Austria